 Credit Card Number

 The number imprinted on your credit card and statements is unique to your credit card account and is your credit card number.
-The first six digits is the issuer's identification number.
+Taken together, the first six digits are the issuer's identification number.

-Credit history includes data from any reported loan, line of credit, installment purchases, etc. It includes a record of payments made, payments missed, credit limits, and balances as of report time.
-Credit history and score helps lenders determine if you have limited credit, or if it is Excellent (850-720), Good (719-660), Fair (659-600), or Poor (599-300).
+Credit history includes data from any reported loan, line of credit, installment purchases, etc. It includes a record of payments made, payments missed, credit limits and balances as of report time.
+Your credit history and score help lenders determine if you have limited credit, or if it is Excellent (850-720), Good (719-660), Fair (659-600), or Poor (599-300).

 The limit that is determined to be the maximum amount the credit card issuer is willing to extend.
 It may change with fluctuations in income or with any credit reporting that affects your score.